 Buses go out to Las Americas and Los Cristianos, where you can change buses at the main bus stations to head off to the north of the island.
 Buses also go to El Médano and San Isidro and up to Granadilla from there and there is also a service leaving Costa del Silencio going up to Santa Cruz.

 Costa del Silencio isn’t much of a traditional Tenerifian town, but being just a short drive out to the surrounding towns and villages, it has always, and will be for a long time to come, an ideally central position to holidaymakers to stay.

-We have a number of properties for sale here, this is a great example of a holiday home for sale in Costa del Silencio or you can click the link to find all of our property for sale in Costa del Silencio.
+We have a number of properties for sale here, you can click the link to find all of our property for sale in Costa del Silencio.